Ronald Althouse, Ph.D.

 health, dealt with statewide health care delivery, and assessed rural health

-industry including mine rescue and recovery, mine management processes, as well
+including mine rescue and recovery, mine management processes, as well as safety

-as safety and miner health.
-His NIOSH published study of occupational stress
+and miner health.
+His NIOSH published study of occupational stress among underground

-among underground coal miners remains a key research monograph on psycho-social
+coal miners remains a key research monograph on psycho-social aspects of miners

 As director of WVU's Survey Research Center, he has consulted on an array of statewide problems and university projects, covering issues as diverse as the well-being of West Virginia’s children, citizen expression of environmental risk, understanding vision health among the elderly, and changes in the court’s responsibility for dealing with child abuse and neglect.
 Dr. Althouse’s more than two decades of experience ensures a broad range of contacts with the mining industry and health care delivery organizations and provides knowledge of conditions affecting the well being and participation of people in non-metropolitan areas and rural communities.